 - 1) Part A, Schedule 1 - a.
-Part 2.1.15 be amended to be consistent with Clause 4A.1 of SEPP (Exempt and Complying Development Codes) 2008 - b.
-Part 2.1.72 be amended to be consistent with clause 2.70 of SEPP (Exempt and Complying Development Codes) 2008 - 2) Part A, Schedule 2 - a.
-Part 2.2.1(ac) be amended to be consistent with clause 3.36B of SEPP (Exempt and Complying Development Codes) 2008 - 3) Part B, Section 5.4 - a.
+Part 2.1.15 is amended to be consistent with Clause 4A.1 of SEPP (Exempt and Complying Development Codes) 2008 - b.
+Part 2.1.72 is amended to be consistent with clause 2.70 of SEPP (Exempt and Complying Development Codes) 2008 - 2) Part A, Schedule 2 - a.
+Part 2.2.1(ac) is amended to be consistent with clause 3.36B of SEPP (Exempt and Complying Development Codes) 2008 - 3) Part B, Section 5.4 - a.
 Control 10 The addition of the words "or public footway" is not approved - 4) Part B, Section 5.6 - a.
 Control 1(a) The deletion of Control 1(a) is not approved - b.
 Control 1(b) Delete Control 1(b) and replaced with new Control 1(b) as follows:

-(b) A notation that development on the dwellings/buildings adjacent to Asset Protection Zones is subject to the requirements of 'Planning for Bushfire Protection 2006' and AS3959-2009 Construction of Buildings in Bushfire Prone Areas

-- c.
-Control 1(e) The deletion of Control 1(e) is not approved - d.
-Control 1(j) The deletion of the words "dwellings per lot" is not approved.
+(b) A notation that development on the dwellings/buildings adjacent to Asset Protection Zones is subject to the requirements of 'Planning for Bushfire Protection 2006' and AS3959-2009 Construction of Buildings in Bushfire Prone Areas c.
+Control 1(j) - The deletion of the words "dwellings per lot" is not approved.
 Immediately after the words "dwellings per lot" in Control 1(j), insert the words "and bedrooms per dwelling"

-The revised Development Code is to be submitted to the satisfaction of the Director-General Secretary within 3 months of the date of the approval within 6 months of the date of determination of the application (No. 2012/2328) made under sections 130(1) and 133 of the Commonwealth Environment Protection and Biodiversity Conservation Act or prior to the lodgment of the first development application for the project or prior to the issue of the first construction certificate for the project, whichever occurs first.
+The revised Development Code is to be submitted to the satisfaction of the Director-General Secretary within 3 months of the date of the approval within 6 months of the date of determination of the application (No. 2012/2328) made under sections 130(1) and 133 of the Commonwealth Environment Protection and Biodiversity Conservation Act or prior to the lodgment of the first development application for the project or prior to the issue of the first construction certificate for the project whichever occurs first.